 We’ve worked for big companies, small companies, remote companies, tech led companies, luddite companies - you get the picture.
 We’re battle tested at making the correct calls in a given situation, this helps to narrow focus down to what really matters.

-We’re based in London but are happy to work remotely when it suits.
+We’re based in Belfast but are happy to work remotely when it suits.

 You need someone that will help guide you from making the decisions that will sink your business, whilst keeping the energy in your company high.